colinbut/microservice-aws-demo/README.md

 # Microservice AWS Demo

-This projects demonstrates the ability of taking a microservice (regardless of its development language platform*) and deploying it onto various different AWS compute services; namely: EC2, Elastic Beanstalk, ECS, EKS
+This projects demonstrates the ability of taking a microservice (regardless of its development language platform*) and deploying it onto various different AWS compute services; namely:

+- EC2
+- Elastic Beanstalk
+- ECS
+- EKS

 ## Deployment Platforms